madebyraygun/test-project/content/about.md

   - html
 ---

-This is a starter theme for [Quire](https://gettypubs.github.io/quire/), a multiformat digital publishing framework.
+This is an excellent starter theme for [Quire](https://gettypubs.github.io/quire/), a multiformat digital publishing framework.
 Quire can be used to generate a web book, EPUB and MOBI e-books, and a PDF optimized for print; all from a single set of text files.

 This starter theme allows for the quick customization of a few key styles to make you publication project your own.